 Serious writers generally express the amount of free time they have in NEGATIVE NUMBERS.
 They often have day jobs that put food on the table and keep their electricity running, so they can keep doing their writing thing.
 They write.
 They read.
-They may even like to do insane things like have interpersonal relationships, fuck once in a while (you know...with a partner), and play a game of Catan with friends so they can snicker about having "some wood for your sheep."
+They may even like to do wild and wacky things like have interpersonal relationships, fuck once in a while (you know...with a partner), and play a game of Catan with friends so they can snicker about having "some wood for your sheep."

 They probably don't have a lot of time to read your rough draft of the best zombie story ever.

 |Oh no problem.
 I'm not busy at all.|